eliseoe/eliseoe.github.io/_pages/about.md

   - /about.html
 ---

-I am a final-year PhD student at the Departent of Aeronautics at Imperial College London.
+I am a final-year PhD student at the Department of Aeronautics at Imperial College London.

 I specialize in time series forecasting, machine learning, and nonlinear dynamics.
 My work primarily focuses on data-driven reduced-order modeling for chaotic partial differential equations, with recent projects leveraging convolutional autoencoders and echo state networks to analyze stability in high-dimensional systems like the Kuramoto-Sivashinsky equation and the Kolmogorov flow.